 - Side Note - Net Promoter Score, while incorporating a number of different factors about a customers interaction with a given company, is significantly driven by product design.
 NPS focuses on asking whether the customer would recommend the company on a 1-10 scale and this is highly driven by how the customers feel.
 Design is a leading indicator to how customers ultimately feel about your product.

 - Thought Experiment - Take a sheet of paper and draw a line down the center, and on the left side write good design at the top and on the right side write bad design, and write out as many examples of each as you can in the next 5 minutes.
 Next, write out how each of those products/experiences made you feel.
 Finally, write out how you would rate the overall company 1-10.
 You’ll find that your rating is less informed by the solution the company provided and more informed by how you feel towards the company.

 Now that we understand why good design is important and the costs associated with bad design, let’s put these guidelines into practice.

 Each of us encounters good and bad design everyday as we interact with the objects around us.
-While there are several examples below specifically focused on discussing the concept of accessibility in design, for additional examples see both the Good UX and Bad UX series of posts.
+There are several examples below specifically focused on discussing the concept of accessibility in design.
 For even more comprehensive language around good design, pick up a copy of The Design of Everyday Things by Don Norman.